Tax Treaties

 How to Declare It — Forms and Boxes

-For LMNP UK property, report the income in the foreign source sub-section to prevent monthly PAS (withholding) instalments being triggered incorrectly.
+For LMNP UK property, report the income in the foreign source sub-section to prevent incorrect monthly tax instalments being triggered.

 If you have both UK and French furnished rental, add the taxable profit from both together and enter a single combined total.